Skip to content

 Our latest research into broadband providers has revealed that some companies are involved in unethical practices.
 Political donations and lobbying is a big issue within this sector.
 A recent example of this is Comcast Corporation, which owns Sky, a leading provider of both broadband and TV contracts.

 Comcast Corporation has donated over $28,000 to top supporters of anti-LGBT legislation since 2020, despite publicly demonstrating their support for the LGBTQ+ community.
-Talk about hypocritical!
+This is a notable contradiction for a company that publicly markets itself as an ally to the LGBTQ+ community.
 When you switch broadband provider, we recommend avoiding companies that actively campaign to limit the rights of marginalised groups.

 Our advice: the most ethical broadband provider options

 For the most ethical broadband provider options, Zen and Gigaclear currently perform the best in our research.
-Zen, the highest rated company, has a commitment to becoming Net Zero and places a strong emphasis on reducing its environmental impact.
-Neither Zen or Gigaclear have been found to be involved in any of the controversial activities we have discussed, making them great options for the most ethical broadband provider.
-Unfortunately, these companies do not offer a TV contract alongside internet access.
+Zen, the highest rated company, has a commitment to becoming Net Zero and places a strong emphasis on reducing its broadband carbon footprint and environmental impact.
+Neither Zen nor Gigaclear have been found to be involved in any of the controversial activities we have discussed, making them great options for green broadband in the UK.
+Both offer full fibre broadband connections.
+Brands that hold The GOOD Shopping Guide’s Ethical Accreditation have had their ethical credentials independently verified, giving consumers an additional layer of confidence.
+Unfortunately, Zen and Gigaclear do not offer a TV contract alongside internet access.
 If you are looking to switch broadband provider and get a new TV contract at the same time, you may want to consider other ethical options on our list, such as TalkTalk.

-Broadband the internet that it provides is invaluable to most households in the UK.
-In Britain, four companies hold monopolies over this industry, and they are hugely powerful and make their top team members into multi-millionaires.
-Though media mogul, Rupert Murdoch, no longer has a 39% share in Sky with his media company, 21st Century Fox, Sky remains embroiled in UK politics.
+Broadband, and the internet it provides, is invaluable to most households in the UK.
+In Britain, four companies hold monopolies over this industry, and they are hugely powerful and make their top team members into multi-millionaires [link to be verified].
 Therefore, ethical customers might want to try other options.

 The most well-known tech firms have been ranked and rated by The Good Shopping Guide so that consumers can choose Broadband Providers that are ethically and environmentally responsible.
 But in addition to ranking the brands in each research area, we have also compiled comprehensive research articles on each brand included in our tables.
 To find out more about a brand’s ethics, background, sustainability certifications, and policies, click on the brand’s name.